jimpil/duratom/README.md

          :key-duratom key-duratom
          :init {:x 1 :y 2})

-;; finally it's worth noting that the file.io backend might not work with non-text.
-In other words, `nippy` might not work.
+;; finally it's worth noting that the file.io backend expects text.
+In other words, `nippy` might not work here.
 ```

 The initial-value <init> can be a concrete value (as show above), but also a no-arg fn or a delay.
 In any case, it may end up being completely ignored (i.e. if the underlying persistent storage is found to be non-empty).